Queue-Fair/squarespace/README.md

 If you DON'T have Use "www" Prefix enabled in your SquareSpace domain settings, it's a little more tricky - you need to create a Route 53 record for your main domain.
 The instructions are at https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-cloudfront-distribution.html

 **5.**  Once any TTL has timed out on your old records, check that Cloudfront is active on your SquareSpace site.
 You can do this by right-clicking, inspect and the Network tab.
-Your page requests should have additional headers in the response with the letters "cf" - once you see that, Cloudfront is in the request route and it's working.
+Your page requests should have additional headers in the response with the letters "cf" in the header names - once you see that, Cloudfront is in the request route and it's working.

 **6.**  Now you are ready to install the Cloudfront Adapter as described at https://github.com/queue-fair/cloudfront - start at Step 1 there.